julien-michot/tinyopt/README.md

 - [ ] Add benchmarks
 - [ ] Add other methods (e.g. GN, GradDesc)
 - [ ] Add documentation

+Ah ah, you thought I would use Jira for this list?
+No way.

 # Citation